-At the Mac's future operating system presentation event, macos catalina, Apple brought to the fore the increase of security.
+At the presentation event of the future operating system for Mac, macOS Catalina, Apple brought to the fore the increase of security.

-We have tested the future operating system with an upgrade from MacOS Mojave to macOS Catalina Public Beta, and the first thing that attracted our attention was the presence of two separate volumes (virtual partitions on SSD) instead of one.
-A volume dedicated to the operating system (macOS) and one for the user data (macOS data).
+We tested the future operating system with an upgrade from macOS Mojave la macOS Catherine Public Beta, and the first thing that caught our attention was the presence of two separate volumes (virtual partitions on SSD) instead of one.
+A volume dedicated to the operating system (macOS) and one for user data (macOS Date).

 If it bothers you that you see two or three drives instead of one, you should know that they all belong to the same "containter disk", And the free space on your hard disk is not affected by this change.
 Basically, the volume dedicated to the operating system is the same as that of the data container, only that the layout only allows reading files.
 Modifying and writing system files from the outside is blocked.

-SIP limits the user's access to the "root" system, thus preventing the integrity of macOS.
+SIP limits the user's access to the "root" system, thus preventing integrity macOS.
 Despite these security improvements, methods have been found to circumvent SIP protection and install malicious applications that overwrite and modify system files.

-With the transition to macOS Catalina, Apple move the operating system to its own volume and develop a new type of symbolic bidirectional link, named firmlink, managing to make two volumes to integrate and work as one.
+With the transition to macOS Catherine, Apple move the operating system to its own volume and develop a new type of symbolic bidirectional link, named firmlink, managing to make two volumes to integrate and work as one.

-macOS Catalina is currently only available in Beta for subscribers from Apple Beta Software Program, following the launch of this year's final version, available for free to all users.
+macOS Catalina is currently only available in the version Beta for subscribers from Apple Beta Software Program, and in the fall of this year the final version will be launched, available free of charge for all users.